Being Sober

 About this listen

 The disease of addiction affects 1 out of 10 people in the United States, and is a devastating—often, fatal—illness.
 Now, from the physician director of the renowned Betty Ford Center, comes a step-by-step plan with a realistic "one-day-at-a-time" approach to a disease that so often seems insurmountable.
-With a focus on reclaiming the power that comes from a life free of dependency, Being Sober walks listeners through the many phases of addiction and recovery without judgment or the overly "cultish" language of traditional 12-step plans.
+With a focus on reclaiming the power that comes from a life free of dependency, Being Sober walks readers through the many phases of addiction and recovery without judgment or the overly "cultish" language of traditional 12-step plans.

 It also addresses the latest face of this disease: the "highly functioning" addict, or someone who is still able to achieve personal and professional success even as they battle a drug or alcohol problem.
 Dr. Haroutunian tackles this provocative issue head-on, offering new insight into why you don't have to "bottom out" to get help.
 Dr. Haroutunian is himself a recovering alcoholic and knows firsthand the challenges of sobriety.
 His background and expertise in the field of alcohol and drug treatment give him a powerful edge and perspective that is unparalleled in his field.